7085/5-char-only-js/README.md

 currently necessary 6 characters to be able to execute arbitrary JavaScript) in the comments and especially here: https://gitter.im/aemkei/jsfuck.

-To cut a long story short here are my findings:
+To cut a long story short here are my findings, it is far from optimal but it includes all necessary characters.

 ## Minimal charset: